Purdue-CS193/lab-1-jsovich/index.md

 - The Students
 - It's in Lawson

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For details on markdown see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Jekyll Themes